 Determine FSBO Asking Price

-All information in our How to Price FSBO Guide is customized to your neighborhood, straight from the official Massachusetts MLS system called MLS Property Information Network, which is directly accessible only by licensed real estate brokers and salespersons.
+All information in our How to Price FSBO Guide is customized to your neighborhood, straight from the Massachusetts multiple listing service (MLS) system called MLS Property Information Network, the largest MLS system in New England and directly accessible only by licensed real estate brokers and salespersons.

 Here’s what you get in our How to Price FSBO Guide:

-- All single family and condominiums sold in your Massachusetts zip code in the past 6 months, as well as those listings that were canceled, temporarily withdrawn, or expired
+- All (a) single family (b) condominium (c) land and (d) multi family properties sold in your Massachusetts zip code in the past 6 months, as well as those listings that were canceled, temporarily withdrawn, or expired

 - Comprehensive property detail, including address and MLS number, along with room counts, square footage, and parking spaces for each listing